CIRADA-Tools/vlass_doubles/README.md

 ## Code Dependencies

-The following python packages are required to run this code (version used in development):
+This code was developed using Python 3.10 and the following packages are required to run (version used in development):
 * applpy (2.1.0)
 * argparse (1.1)
 * astropy (5.0.2)